What Are The Requirements For a Valid Will in Massachusetts?

 - Does the person understand that by making a will, they are thereby providing for the distribution of their estate, as well as to whom they are bequeathing certain of their assets?

-If the answers to both of these questions is “yes”, then it is likely that the person will be deemed to have been competent in making their will.
+If the answers to both of these questions are “yes”, then it is likely that the person will be deemed to have been competent in making their will.

 Understanding the Nature of their Estate